 In order for this to work, the network admin needs to configure a private DNS server for the network.

-How to configure DNS settings for a VPN connection
+How to Set Up a DNS Server for VPN Access

 Use Remote DNS Server